ZoBoRf/ZILCourse/README.md

 # ZIL
 #### A "ZIL Course" by Marc S. Blank (October 1982)

-This is a transcription of the original Infocom document `zil-course.fsf` found on the legendary [PAX USB Drive](http://www.ifwiki.org/index.php/PAX_USB_Drive).
+This is a transcription of the original Infocom document `zil-course.fwf` found on the legendary [PAX USB Drive](http://www.ifwiki.org/index.php/PAX_USB_Drive).

 The PDF version `ZILCourse.pdf` is exported from **LyX** as PDF (XeTeX).